FAQ

 It would typically lower the overall balance score.
 Humanitarian and family streams show lower average lifetime fiscal contributions in Treasury modelling.
 This highlights a real trade-off: important non-economic goals have measurable economic and capacity costs that need to be managed elsewhere, such as through stronger skilled selection or higher housing supply.

 Key simplifications include a fixed average household-size assumption, no detailed non-housing infrastructure model, no direct environmental or amenity costs, and static rather than fully dynamic economics.
 TAMM is designed as a transparent trade-off visualiser, not a replacement for full government modelling.
-Users should treat it as one useful lens among others.
+It should be treated as one useful lens among others.